 This immune-boosting spice is amazing to reach out for, this winter.
 Turmeric gets its bright yellow colour and its health benefits from “curcumin.”
 This, even at low doses has been shown to activate white blood cells in times of need.
 Thus it helps your immune system in protecting you from a problem before it even starts.
 It keeps bad bacteria at bay and found to fight infections and inflammations.

-If you are experiencing the symptoms of onset of flu, then taking half a teaspoon of haldi powder in hot milk before sleeping at night, really alleviates the symptoms.
+If you are experiencing the symptoms of the onset of flu, then taking half a teaspoon of haldi powder in hot milk before sleeping at night, really alleviates the symptoms.
 You can get raw haldi in the market, it looks like ginger, grate it into milk, boil and drink that milk.
-It takes care of body aches, cold and fight all respiratory illnesses.
+It takes care of body aches, and colds and fights all respiratory illnesses.

-Just be careful with turmeric as it’s very heat producing spice, so don’t overindulge and definitely not during summers!
+Just be careful with turmeric as it’s a very heat-producing spice, so don’t overindulge and not during summer!

 CITRUS FRUITS

-These are powerhouse of Vitamin C and contain lots of anti-oxidants.
+These are powerhouses of Vitamin C and contain lots of antioxidants.
 Vitamin C is essential for boosting the immune system.
 Studies have shown that these anti-oxidants can reduce cold symptoms by 23% and all that’s needed is just 1 to 8 gm to do the trick.
-Try to consume 5 varied servings of fruits and vegetables containing lots of vitamin C like Amla, Orange, Papaya, Guava, Tomatoes, Broccoli, Red Bell Peppers etc., thereby naturally boost your immunity.
-Take benefits especially in winters when they are inexpensive and widely available.
+Try to consume 5 varied servings of fruits and vegetables containing lots of vitamin C like Amla, Orange, Papaya, Guava, Tomatoes, Broccoli, Red Bell Peppers etc., thereby naturally boosting your immunity.
+Take benefits especially in winter when they are inexpensive and widely available.

 TULSI

-This holy basil is the most common plant in indian households.
-It contains specific anti-asthmatic and anti-infective properties which helps in curing many ailments and fevers.
+This holy basil is the most common plant in Indian households.
+It contains specific anti-asthmatic and anti-infective properties which help in curing many ailments and fevers.
 It improves the body’s overall defence mechanism including its ability to fight viral disease.
-Tulsi helps in speeding up the recovery process and also helps in strengthening the immune system of the body.
+Tulsi helps speed up the recovery process and also helps in strengthening the immune system of the body.
 Boosting your immunity with a cup of Tulsi Tea is an easy way to go.
-Just add few drops of honey and some ginger in it to increase the efficiency for building resistance.
+Just add a few drops of honey and some ginger in it to increase the efficiency for building resistance.

 Take 4-5 leaves of tulsi every morning.
 It is advisable not to chew the leaves but to grind them coarsely on a grinding stone and then have it.

-So, how do you boost immunity in winters?
+So, how do you boost immunity in winter?